ZeniAndre/ZeniAndre/README.md

 # Hi there, I'm Andre Zeni! 👋

-## 📊 Data Analyst & Business Intelligence Specialist
+## 📊 Data Analyst & Business Intelligence

 With 9+ years of experience in Sales & Strategy, I specialize in transforming complex data into actionable business insights.